Heerozh/LuaAsio/README.md

 asio.run()
 ```

 # Light Thread & non-blocking

 Your code needs to execute in Light Thread, actually Light Threads are Lua coroutine that all running in one thread, so you don't have to worry about context switching overhead and race conditions.

 When goes to a non-blocking operation, the current Light Thread will wait for completion (block), and then it switches to the other available Light Thread to continue execution, or handle new connection.

-If you want to use multithreading, Client side can be simply achieved by create a new lua state in a new thread (use like torch/threads); Server side not supported yet (but easy to implement).
+If you want to use multithreading, Client side can be simply achieved by multiple Lua State (use like torch/threads); Server side not supported yet (but easy to implement by Lua State pool).
 <!-- Server side has **threads** parameters in **asio.server** function. -->

 # Building